Skip to main content

 Most staff City Manager roles ask for 9-13 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in municipal budget and public administration.

-What is the typical salary range for a staff City Manager?
+Where can I find reliable salary data for a staff City Manager?

 What skills set a staff City Manager apart in interviews?